How to Get an IRD Number for Backpackers

-Since October 1 2015, there has been some big changes in the Inland Revenue Department, changing the supporting documents and information that working holidaymakers and backpackers on a work visa need to provide with their application.
+Since October 1 2017, there have been some big changes in the Inland Revenue Department, changing the supporting documents and information that working holidaymakers and backpackers on a work visa need to provide with their application.
 This is an up-to-date guide on how to apply for your IRD number in New Zealand if you are from overseas.

 For more information on how the New Zealand tax system works, check out New Zealand work tax system: work and pay your taxes!

 - Open a fully functional New Zealand bank account.
 Check out our article on How to Open a New Zealand Bank Account.

 - Get together all of the relevant documents needed to support your IRD application, which includes:

 a) your valid passport

 b) proof of your New Zealand bank account number